EdwardTulane1/covid-task/README.md

 Also, the calls don't always return and never display if the act was succesfully operated or failed
 Oh, and pagination let you scroll to pages that don't exist

+Note:
+All the details on the profile beside of the picture are a must, if you don't insert one of them it won't pass.
+Covid data is Not a must.
+You can left it blank or insert part of it - it is legal.

 for installing and running thr project - it's somewhat hard coded here.
 1: please change baseurl on dataFeed and welcome and config files to your updated IP/doamin.
 2: npm install